-The actual name of the current NMODL translator is nocmodl (nocmodl.exe on the PC).
-This translator is consistent with the object-oriented extensions that were introduced with version 3 of NEURON.
-However, the older translator which predated these extensions was called nmodl, and we will use the generic name NMODL to refer to NEURON-compatible translators.
+The actual name of the current NMODL translator is nocmodl (nocmodl.exe under MSWindows).
+This translator is consistent with the object oriented extensions that were introduced with version 3 of NEURON.
+However, the older translator, which predated these extensions, was called nmodl, and we will use the generic name NMODL to refer to NEURON compatible translators.

 The SUFFIX keyword has two consequences.
-First, it identifies this to be a density mechanism, which can be incorporated into a NEURON cable section by an insert statement (see Usage below).
+First, it identifies this to be a distributed mechanism, which can be incorporated into a NEURON cable section by an insert statement (see Usage below).
 Second, it tells the NEURON interpreter that the names for variables and parameters that belong to this mechanism will include the suffix \leak, so there will be no conflict with similar names in other mechanisms.

 The stipulation that i is a NONSPECIFIC\CURRENT also has two consequences.
 First, the value of i will be reckoned in charge balance equations.
 Second, this current will make no direct contribution to mass balance equations (it will have no direct effect on ionic concentrations).
-In later examples, we will see how to model mechanisms with specific ionic currents that can change concentrations.
+In later examples, we will see how to implement mechanisms with specific ionic currents that can change concentrations.

-The RANGE keyword asserts that the values of i, e, and g are functions of position.
-That is, each of these variables can have a different value in each of the segments that make up a section.
-These variables can be accessed by the hoc interpreter using RANGE variable syntax (see Range and range variables in Chapter 5).
+The RANGE statement asserts that i, e, and g are range variables, and can be accessed by the hoc interpreter using range variable syntax (see Range and range variables in Chapter 5).
+That is, each of these variables is a function of position, and can have a different value in each of the segments that make up a section.
+Each variable mentioned in a RANGE statement should also be declared in a PARAMETER or ASSIGNED block.
 The alternative to RANGE is GLOBAL, which is discussed below in The PARAMETER block.

-The membrane potential v is not mentioned in the NEURON block because it is one of the variables that are available to all mechanisms, and because it is a RANGE variable by default.
+Membrane potential v is not mentioned in the NEURON block because it is one of the variables that are available to all mechanisms, and because it is a RANGE variable by default.
 However, for model completeness in non-NEURON contexts, and to enable units checking, v should be declared in the ASSIGNED block (see below).